EricLendvai/harbour-language-for-ai-training/harbour_language_rules.md

 - Prefer `hb_ps()` for separator portability (or a single project helper).
 - Prefer explicit, full paths for DBF tables (see §18.3.1).

-### 26.5 Respect repository function sets
+### 26.5 Respect repository function sets (YAML catalogs)

-- Only use functions that exist in the project’s canonical Harbour function dataset (the YAML function catalog) and in the configured dependencies.
+For AI-generated code, only call functions that are present in the **active function catalogs** (YAML allowlists) for the current repo and its configured dependencies.

+- The active function set is the **union** of:
+  - the core Harbour catalog (language/runtime),
+  - any linked library catalogs (e.g., Harbour_EL, Harbour_ORM),
+  - any repo-local helper catalogs (if maintained).
-- If a needed function is uncertain, generate a small helper function instead of guessing API names.
+- If a function is required but not present in the active catalogs:
+  - **Do not guess** the API name.
+  - Prefer generating a small helper routine (if feasible without new external calls), **or**
+  - explicitly request that the relevant catalog be updated.

+Legacy-code review rule:
+- When *reviewing existing code* (not generating new code), missing-catalog functions should be reported as **warnings** (with the assumed owning library/module), not as blockers.

 ### 26.6 Text encoding